14islands/iscroll-floating-headers/README.md

 Animate a scroll to the top of the list with an optional delay before scroll occurs.
 * `scrollToElement(el, delay = 0)`
 Animate a scroll to the specified list element with an optional delay before scroll occurs.
-_Differs from the standard iScroll function in that it will try to scroll the element into the center of the viewport.
+_Differs from the standard iScroll function in that it will try to scroll the element into the center of the viewport._

-# Known bugs
+# Known bugs currently being worked on
-* The last header may disapear in some scenarios after scroll momentum bounce-back at bottom of list
+* The last header may disapear in some scenarios after scroll momentum bounce-back at bottom of list.
-* Quickscroll doesn't update floating headers correctly - not currently in use
+* Quickscroll doesn't update floating headers correctly - not currently in use.

 # Implementation details